Sumaja-Bandreddi/Longitudinal-Semi-Continuous-Data-Analysis/README.md

     sd = sigma_eps
   )

-  # Transform back to the original outcome scale
-  # This guarantees the latent outcome is positive
+  # Transform back to the original outcome scale (this guarantees the latent outcome is positive)
   Y_star <- exp(logY_star)

   #----------------------------------------------------------